TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-As we know, there are specific dictionaries for this type of framework, so we proceed to fuzz with wfuzz using the dictionary "spring-boot.txt" of the seclists and discover the following paths:
+As we know, there are specific dictionaries for this type of framework, so we proceed to fuzz with wfuzz using the dictionary "spring-boot.txt" from the [SecLists](https://github.com/danielmiessler/SecLists) of Daniel Miessler and discover the following paths:

 <br />